kauefraga/node-typescript-server/README.md

 pnpm install --frozen-lockfile # or npm ci

 # (4)
-# You should write a README for your project
+# You should rewrite the README for your project
 # You should change the "name" in the package.json
+# You probably will need to remove the example files
 ```

 ## 🗺 Getting started